 Because my MA in Theology and Ministry focused on stages of faith (regardless of someone is religious or not), and as someone who is devoted to my own spiritual journey, I adore helping clients find their own way to feeling connected with what they deem sacred.

 Savor your body's delights.

 Taking time to slow down and mindfully experience a meal, shower, or a walk is a path that leads to gratitude for this moment.

 With a decade of experience as a massage therapist and many more years of studying performing arts, I bring my knowledge and experience of the body to our sessions to help you connect more deeply to your body

 Savor your Sexuality

 Savor your creative potential.

-When we feel safe, free, and joyful in our sexuality that joy spills out in to all aspects of our lives.
+When we feel safe, free, and joyful in our sexuality those feelings spills out in to all aspects of our lives.